alpiepho/macropad-timers/README.md

 - [done] turn on full timer application
 - [done] CONSTANTS
 - [done] update README for how it works and how to use it

-- gather needed libs AND other files
+- [done] gather needed libs AND other files
-- review for refactor
+- [done] review for refactor
-- debug consistent rate independent of number timers running (use DEBUG)
+- [done] debug consistent rate independent of number timers running (use DEBUG)
-- debug rate vs real time
+- [done] debug rate vs real time
-- persist settings?
+- [defer] persist settings? (saving requires changing the SD card access mode, too complicated for this project)